There are multiple different terms for telomere biology disorders, here we explain what they are and what conditions they can encompass.

 Telomeres naturally shorten as we age, however, in some individuals the length is abnormally short or the shortening process is accelerated (in some cases both issues can occur).
 When telomeres become critically short, cells can no longer divide effectively.

 There are 15 known genes which can experience damaging mutations, or other abnormalities, that can cause very short telomeres (for example the telomerase genes TERC and TERT).
 Nevertheless, there are still a number of cases where no currently known, or new, gene abnormality affecting telomere function can be found, despite the presence of very short telomeres.

 TBDs can impact any organ in the body – which is why symptoms and disease presentation can vary from individual to individual.
-Watch this animated video to learn more about the possible symptoms of TBDs:
+Watch this video to learn more about TBDs:

 Dyskeratosis congenita, is a serious TBD which is normally diagnosed in childhood as symptoms typically occur earlier in life.
 Conversely, there are those who are diagnosed in later adulthood, with conditions such as pulmonary fibrosis or myelodysplastic syndromes.
 It is also possible to be a carrier for a TBD related genetic mutation, without experiencing symptoms that require medical intervention.

 How to measure telomeres?